HostClubKea/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image1]

-Then I recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle which helped my model to recover if it miss center at some point.
-That helped model
+Then I recorded the vehicle recovering from the left side and right sides of the road back to center which helped my model to recover if vehicle miss center at some point.
+That helped model to drive through track 1 without leaving the road.

 I ended up with 24582 samples (each contains 3 images).
-But distribution wasn't very nice, 0 steering was dominating
+But distribution wasn't very nice, 0 angle steering was dominating

 ![alt text][image2]